-It is vital that children and young people with eating disorders, and their families and carers, can access evidence-based, high-quality care as quickly as possible.
-This can improve recovery rates, lead to fewer relapses and reduce the need for inpatient admissions.
+It is vital that children and young people with eating disorders, and their families and carers, can access evidence-based, high quality care as quickly as possible.
+This can improve recovery rates, lead to fewer relapses and reduce the need for hospital admissions.

 The Access and Waiting Time Standard for Children and Young People with an Eating Disorder was published in 2015, and applies to children and young people up to the age of 19.
 The standard states that by 2020, 95% of those referred for assessment or treatment for an eating disorder should receive NICE-approved treatment within one week in urgent cases, and four weeks in routine/non-urgent cases.
 The ability of services to meet this standard has been monitored since 2016.

-Between Q1 2016-17 and Q4 2018-19, the percentage of patients starting urgent treatment within one week of referral increased from 64.9% to 80.6%.
-The percentage of routine cases starting treatment within four weeks of referral also increased over time, from 65.1% in Q1 2016-17 to 82.4% in Q4 2018-19.
-Despite this improvement, waiting times for children and young people with an eating disorder need to be reduced further if the 95% target is to be met in 2020.
+The percentage of patients starting urgent treatment within one week of referral increased from 65% in Q1 2016-17 to 81% in Q2 2018-19, but has since decreased to 75% in Q2 2019-20.
+Between Q1 2016-17 and Q2 2019-20, the percentage of routine cases starting treatment within four weeks of referral increased from 65% to 86%.
+Despite this improvement, waiting times for children and young people with an eating disorder need to be improved further if the 95% target is to be met in 2020.

-In Q4 2018-19 (January to March 2019), 351 urgent cases and 1,781 routine cases started treatment for an eating disorder.
+In Q2 2019-20 (July to September 2019), 325 urgent cases and 1,448 routine cases started treatment for an eating disorder.
 Children and young people were designated as being an urgent or routine/non-urgent case based on a clinical decision that was received and recorded on local IT systems.

-283 children and young people with an urgent referral started treatment within one week in Q4 2018-19, and 1,468 patients with a routine referral started treatment within four weeks.
+244 children and young people with an urgent referral started treatment within one week in Q2 2019-20, and 1,245 patients with a routine referral started treatment within four weeks.
 However, some patients that started treatment had been waiting longer than 12 weeks since referral.

 About this data

-For more information, please see the Access and Waiting Time Standard for Children and Young People with an Eating Disorder and NHS England's Guidance and Risk of Disclosure document.
+For more information, please see the Access and Waiting Time Standard for Children and Young People with an Eating Disorder and NHS England's Guidance and Risk of Disclosure documents.